 At first, it will be an effort but over time you’ll start seeing your body in a new light and it will no longer be an issue.
 This also extends to your family and peers.
 How many times have you sat around with friends, over a glass of wine or a coffee and complained about hating your body?
 We do this without thinking twice, but what we don’t realize is that it solidifies a negative mindset and gives us permission to hate our bodies.

-Instead, try talking about the things you love.
+Try talking about the things you love

 Are your legs strong enough to run a 10k?
 Do like showing off your arms or your back?